pengxiaobao/sentry-javascript/packages/vue/README.md

 ## General

-This package is a wrapper around `@sentry-csii/browser`, with added functionality related to Vue.js.
-All methods available in `@sentry-csii/browser` can be imported from `@sentry-csii/vue`.
+This package is a wrapper around `csii-sentry-browser`, with added functionality related to Vue.js.
+All methods available in `csii-sentry-browser` can be imported from `csii-sentry-vue`.

 To use this SDK, call `Sentry.init(options)` before you create a new Vue instance.